SmithWillSuffice/ohanga-pai/content/blog/69_motive_money.md

 The story was broadcast on
 [CBS 60 Minutes here](https://www.youtube.com/watch?v=VHeWndnHuQs)
---- it is a freakin' _great_+story, poorly presented.
+--- it is a freakin' _great_ story, poorly presented.
 Except well-presented with all the professionalism of corporate news!
+Poorly presented in terms of the real economy, real education and real creativity.

 Two high school students, Calcea Johnson and Ne'Kiya Jackson, seniors at St. Mary's Academy, _independently_ discovered new proofs of Pythagoras'